mawenbao/niu-x2-sidebar/README.md

 *  All the following theme configuration variables are optional.
 *  All the icons come from font awesome.
 You can find the icon class name [here](http://fortawesome.github.io/Font-Awesome/icons/).

+Require:

+* [pelican-update-date](https://github.com/mawenbao/pelican-update-date) plugin, and you should add the following setting to your pelican configuration.

+        TEMPLATE_PAGES = {
+            "archives_updatedate.html": "archives_updatedate.html",
+        }

 ### Enable/Disable comments

 The theme enables comments for all the articles and pages by default.
 However you can disable comments for some particular articles or pages by setting `Comment` metadata to any value other than `on`, e.g.: